j-go-j/Tea-Tips/tea-plant.md

-The taxonomic name of the tea plant is Camellia Sinensis
+The taxonomic name of the tea plant is Camellia Sinensis.
+All tea plants are Camellia Sinensis.